-If a student withdraws from Marywood University for any reason, a percentage of the semester's tuition and room and board costs may be adjusted according to a schedule as determined by the Registrar's office.
-Information concerning refunds can be found at MU Cashier Office.
-A withdrawal form must be completed.
-This form can be found at MU Undergraduate Withdrawal Form.
-This information can also be found via the academic calendar published each semester by the Registrar's Office.
-This can be found at MU Academic Calendar.
-Requests for refunds must be submitted in writing to the manager of the Cashier's Office.
+- If a student withdraws from Marywood University for any reason, a percentage of the semester's tuition and room and board costs may be adjusted according to a schedule as determined by the Student Accounts Office. - Information concerning refunds can be found at the Marywood University Student Accounts Office. - A withdrawal form must be completed.
+This form can be found here. - This information can also be found via the academic calendar published each semester by the Registrar's Office.
+This can be found at Marywood University Academic Calendar. - Requests for refunds must be submitted in writing to the manager of the Student Accounts Office.
 The percentage of tuition and fees due the University, as listed, must be paid in full at the time of withdrawal, if full payment was not made at the time of registration.
 That is, the amount owed to the University is not affected by the payment plan (deferred tuition plan, financial aid deferred, employer deferred) selected by the student.